 Cash back credit cards

-A cash back credit card is a specific type of rewards card that provides cash back to reward your purchases.
-Cash back credit cards typically offer a fixed rate of cash back per $1 spent on your card.
-Others offer tired cash back rewards based on your spending categories.
+Unlike rewards credit cards, cash back cards provide cash back on your purchases, putting money back in your pocket every time you spend.
+They typically offer a fixed rate of cash back per $1 spent on your card.
+However, some cards may offer tiered cash back rewards based on your spending categories.

-For example, one card may give you 5% cash back on every $1 spent at grocery stores, 3% cash back on fuel at gas stations, and 1% back on all other purchases.
-A credit card like this could help you save money by earning extra cash on everyday purchases instead of earning rewards.
+For example, one card may give you 5% cash back for every $1 spent at grocery stores, 3% cash back on fuel at gas stations, and 1% back on all other purchases.
+This way, your credit card can help you save money by earning extra cash on everyday purchases instead of earning rewards.

-Rewards are typically redeemed as a statement credit, a check, or a deposit into your bank account.
+Rewards are typically redeemed as a statement credit, a check, or a deposit into your account.

 • The credit limit is based on your credit score and is typically geared toward people with excellent credit.

-• Several cash back cards don’t have an annual fee.6
+• Some cash back cards don’t have an annual fee.6

 • Some cards may offer a higher cash back bonus for certain spending categories.